Academic Support Services

 Lucy Phillips Building, 1st floor

-The Testing Center administers most tests needed by Snow College students, including National and Residual ACT, Accuplacer and BYU FLATS tests.
+The Testing Center administers most tests needed by Snow College students, including National and Residual ACT, English Placement, ALEKS Math and BYU FLATS tests.
 This center also administers classroom tests scheduled by instructors.
-A $10.00 proctoring fee will be assessed.
+A $10.00 proctoring fee may be assessed.
 For appointments or further information, call (435) 283‑7197.

 Testing hours are subject to change.
 Please reference https://snow.edu/academics/testing_center/ for hours of operation.